evkx/evkx.github.io/content/technology/seats/materials/_index.md

     <figcaption><h4>Audi e-tron GT fabric seats</h4></figcaption>
 </figur>

 Fabric is a popular material used for seat upholstery.
 It is a versatile material in various colors, textures, and patterns, making it easy to find the perfect look for your car.
+"Cloth" and "fabric" are often used interchangeably to describe the material used for upholstery.
+Cloth or fabric car seats are typically made from woven or knit textiles, such as polyester, nylon, or a blend of synthetic and natural fibers

 However, there are pros and cons to using fabric for seat upholstery, and there are different types of fabric to consider.

 ### Pros of Fabric Seat Upholstery